 Pilot whales are cetaceans belonging to the genus Globicephala, comprising two species - the long-finned pilot whale (Globicephala melas) and the short-finned pilot whale (Globicephala macrorhynchus).
 The latin name Globicephala literally means 'pot head' or 'round ball', referring to their bulbous head shape, and it is believed they became known as pilot whales because they usually follow a leader who guides or 'pilots' them.

-Despite their name, pilot whales are actually the largest member of the dolphin family after the Orca (Killer Whale) and have the same intelligence as bottlenose dolphins.
+Despite their name, pilot whales are actually the largest member of the dolphin family after the Orca (Killer Whale) and science deems them to be highly intellegent.
 They and other large members of the dolphin family are also known as blackfish.

 Pilot whales are usually dark grey, brown or black in colour with a distinctive light anchor-shaped marking on their chest and a grey saddle patch behind the dorsal fin.
 Their lifespans are about 45 years in males and 60 years in females for both species, with adult males reaching up to 6.5 metres in length and 2,300 Kgs in weight.
 The long-finned pilot whale has 9–12 teeth in each row and flippers one-fifth of its total body length.